pendle-finance/documentation/docs/Developers/Integration/HowToIntegratePtAndLpOracle.md

 ---
 # How to Integrate PT and LP Oracle

+Integrating PT and LP oracles into your system can be accomplished in six easy steps.
+This document provides detailed instructions along with runnable examples.
+If you need personalized assistance, don't hesitate to contact us via our Developers channel on [Discord](https://pendle.finance/discord).

 ## First, Understand SY, PT, LP

 You can read High Level Architecture & StandardizedYield to understand the Pendle system.